pckessel/MPAInjectHashWebpackPlugin/README.md

 ---

-There are 3 output chunks after running here.
+As you can see, from the webpack config's entry points, there will be 3 output chunks after running here.
 1. app1
 2. app2
 3. app3

-`app1`'s output chunk gets written to the index.aspx file within the app1 directory.
-This is the default behavior and no overrides needed to be passed in for it.
+We did not pass in any separate overrides to the plugin for `app1`, therefore it's output chunk gets written to the index.aspx file within the app1 directory.
+This is the default behavior.

 `src/app1/index.aspx`
 >...